dmcgits/dmcgits.github.io/mds/GPR103/week2_notes.md

 } // end class
 ```

-We can test it by doing first doing what we did last week:
+To **test it**, we now want a script component like last week:

 1: Create a sprite
-2: Change it to circle or square, scale it up large enough to see.
+2: Change it to a circle or square, scale it up large enough to see.
-3: With it selected, go to the Inspector panel and name it "TestSprite".
+3: With it selected, go to the Inspector panel and name it `TestSprite`.
 Then click "Add Component", type "script" in the search field and select New Script.
-Name it TestTheTower.
+Name it `TestTheTower`.
-4: Add the following code:
+4: Edit the code to look like this:

 ```cs
 using System.Collections;